 - the Interdisciplinary Approaches to Western Culture (‘the Humanities Sequence’ also known as the ‘HUM Sequence’), an intensive, interdisciplinary year-long introduction to the Western intellectual tradition;

 - the East Asian Humanities, a year-long introduction to the literature, art, religion and philosophy of China, Japan and Korea from antiquity to ca. 1400;

-- the Certificate in Humanistic Studies, a certificate program which allows students to build bridges between their home discipline and other disciplines, illuminating one field with the insights and approaches of another;
+- the Certificate in Humanistic Studies, a certificate program which students bridge their home discipline to other disciplines, illuminating one field with the insights and methods of another;

 The Program offers its students opportunities for international travel, research and project funding, and interdisciplinary discussion groups.